WololoRC/blinder_api_final/README.md

 'api/login/'<br>
 METHODS: 'POST'.<br>

-Get User credentials and return a authenticatio token if User is authenticated.
+Get User credentials and return a authenticatio token and users id if User is authenticated.

 A .json body with fields 'username' and 'password